-Concealer is one of the beauty products I can never live without.
-When applied correctly, it can take years off your face, make that humongous red zit disappear and make you look flawless and below are a few rules I always abide to.
+Concealer is one of those beauty products I can never live without.
+When applied correctly, it can take years off your face, make that humongous red zit disappear and make you look flawless.
+Below are a few rules I always stick to.

-Rule # 1: Thou shall always choose the right product.
+Rule # 1.
+Thou shall use the right product.

-With the bazillion concealers and formulas out there nowadays, picking the right product can be tough so focus on what are you trying to cover.
+With the bazillion formulas out there nowadays, picking the right product can be tough so focus on what are you trying to cover up.

-For undereye circles, look for something with a high moisture content, like liquid and cream concealers.
-You can also use on with light-reflecting particles to brighten the undereye area.
+For undereye circles, look for something with a high moisture content, like liquid and cream formulas.
+One with light-reflecting particles will also help brighten the undereye area.

-As for blemishes or acne scars, go with a product with slightly heavier coverage and a matte finish.
+For blemishes or acne scars, I like a product with slightly heavier coverage and a matte finish.
 Pencil, stick and cream concealers are your best bet.

-Rule # 2: Thou shall always pick the RIGHT SHADE for perfect application.
+Rule # 2.
+Thou shall pick the right shade.

 Again, this depends on what you are covering.

-To cover up bags, choose a concealer that is one shade lighter.
+To cover up bags, use a concealer that is one shade lighter.

-As for zits, freckles, redness or other imperfections, use a concealer that matches with your skin tone completely.
+For zits, freckles, redness or other imperfections, use a concealer that matches with your skintone completely.

-Rule # 3: Thou shall always apply concealer AFTER foundation.
+Rule # 3: Thou shall apply concealer after foundation.

 While certain people like to apply concealer prior to foundation, I always do it after.
-This way, you are less likely to overuse concealer and will look more natural.
-If you apply foundation after concealer, you also risk rubbing it off.
+This way, you are less likely to overapply and will look more natural.
+If you apply foundation after concealer, you can also end up rubbing off the concealer.

-Rule # 4: Thou shall always PAT and not rub when applying concealer.
+Rule # 4: Thou shall pat and not rub when applying concealer.

-Contrary to what most people think, you should not apply concealer directly onto the bags.
-Instead, you apply it right under your bags.
+Contrary to what most people think, you should not apply concealer directly onto undereye bags.
+Instead, apply right under your bags.
 This way, the area will be highlighted hence making the bags look less obvious.